bitrix24/b24restdocs/api-reference/landing/embedding/block.md

 )
 ```

-## Updating the Block from the Application
+## Updating a Block from the Application

 In the opened application, there is a command to update a specific block.
 It is assumed that after working with the block from which the application was called, you may need to refresh it.
 This is done through the refreshBlock command.